Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 Welcome to JavaScript, which has so much drama - 10+ systems/formats just for modularization/namespace:

-1. IIFE module: JavaScript module pattern
+1. IIFE module: JavaScript **module pattern**
-2. Revealing module: JavaScript revealing module pattern
+2. Revealing module: JavaScript **revealing module pattern**
-3. CJS module: CommonJS module, or Node.js module
+3. **CJS module**: CommonJS module, or Node.js module
-4. AMD module: Asynchronous Module Definition, or RequireJS module
+4. **AMD module**: Asynchronous Module Definition, or RequireJS module
-5. UMD module: Universal Module Definition, or UmdJS module
+5. **UMD module**: Universal Module Definition, or UmdJS module
-6. ES module: ECMAScript 2015, or ES6 module
+6. **ES module**: ECMAScript 2015, or ES6 module
-7. ES dynamic module: ECMAScript 2020, or ES11 dynamic module
+7. **ES dynamic module**: ECMAScript 2020, or ES11 dynamic module
-8. System module: SystemJS module
+8. **System module**: SystemJS module
-9. Webpack module: transpile and bundle of CJS, AMD, ES modules
+9. **Webpack module**: transpile and bundle of CJS, AMD, ES modules
-10. Babel module: transpile ES module
+10. **Babel module**: transpile ES module
-11. TypeScript module and namespace
+11. **TypeScript module** and namespace

-Fortunately, now JavaScript has standard built-in language features for module, and it is supported by Node.js and all latest modern browsers.
+Fortunately, now JavaScript has standard built-in language features for modules, and it is supported by Node.js and all the latest modern browsers.
 For older environments, you can still code with the new ES module syntax, then use Webpack/Babel/SystemJS/TypeScript to transpile to older or compatible syntax.